eichi18/APT-Detection/README.md

 Last Step - Finale Installation

-for the finale step you must install cowrie with this commands:
+for the finale step you must install cowrie once with this commands:

 ```bash
     su - cowrie